What Is Vacant Home Insurance?

 Vacant Home Insurance Costs & Coverage

-Vacant home insurance typically costs 50% to 60% more than a comparable standard homeowners policy.
-In 2026, the national average for vacant home insurance runs approximately $4,200 per year, compared to roughly $2,800 per year for standard homeowners coverage.
+Vacant home insurance typically costs 50% to 60% more than a comparable standard homeowners policy, with some sources citing the gap as 25% to 50%.
+In 2026, the national average for vacant home insurance runs roughly $4,200 per year, compared to roughly $2,800 per year for standard homeowners coverage.
+The good news: the broader property insurance market is softening in 2026, with rate reductions of about 10% for many well-maintained risks, so shopping around matters more than ever.

 | Coverage Scenario | Estimated Annual Cost |